 Frequently Asked Questions

 Is the 2000W motor compatibility reliable at 40A BMS?
 At 48V, a 40A BMS handles 1920W continuous.
 Sustained operation at 2000W pushes beyond the rated continuous output.
-For peak spikes at 2000W on acceleration, it typically handles it.
+Peak spikes at 2000W during acceleration are typically handled.
 For sustained 2000W loads, verify with the seller before ordering.

 How long does charging take with the 3A charger?
 From near-empty, a 3A charger on 30Ah takes about 10 hours.
-Starting a charge at the end of the day and finishing overnight works well for most schedules.
+Starting a charge in the evening and finishing overnight works well for most schedules.
 If you need faster charging, some sellers offer optional higher-amperage chargers, but verify compatibility first.

 Can I use this as a primary pack for a cargo ebike?
 Yes, and this is one of the better use cases for 30Ah capacity.
 Cargo ebikes carry heavy loads over longer distances, where high capacity is genuinely needed rather than just theoretical comfort.
 The 40A BMS handles the sustained high-current demands of loaded cargo riding.